-Digital transformation is defined as the application of modern technologies to enhance business operations, meet customer needs more effectively, and create new, more efficient business opportunities.
-Within the banking sector, key technologies facilitating digital transformation include artificial intelligence (AI), big data, blockchain technology, and the Internet of Things (IoT).
-The speed of digital transformation in banking can be influenced by factors such as the strategic role of management, the prevailing organizational culture, the rapid advancement of digital technologies, the digital skillset of employees, the formulation of digitalization strategies, and the overarching objective of optimizing customer satisfaction.

-When banks undergo digital transformation, it helps them improve service quality and enhance operational efficiency.
-At the same time, digital transformation significantly changes the way banks interact with customers and manage their operations, including managing risk-taking behavior.
-Risk-taking behavior in banks can be defined as the proactive acceptance of risks by banks to achieve higher profits.
-According to the study by Hoque et al., the main types of risks faced by banks include credit risk, liquidity risk, and bankruptcy risk.
+Digital transformation is defined as the application of modern technologies to improve business processes, better fulfill customer expectations, and generate new, more efficient business prospects.1 Key technologies facilitating digital transformation in the banking sector include artificial intelligence (AI), big data, blockchain technology, and the Internet of Things (IoT).^{2,3} The speed of digital transformation in banking can be influenced by factors such as management's strategic role, the prevailing organizational culture, the rapid advancement of digital technologies, the digital skillset of employees, the formulation of digitalization strategies, and the overarching objective of optimizing customer satisfaction.^{4,5} behavior can be defined as their proactive acceptance of risks in order to achieve higher profits.7 According to Hoque et al., the three main categories of risks that banks face are credit risk, liquidity risk, and bankruptcy risk.
 Credit risk arises when borrowers are unable to meet their debt obligations on time, resulting in financial losses for the bank.
-Liquidity risk occurs when a bank is unable to meet short-term withdrawal requests from customers or is unable to provide short-term loans.
-Bankruptcy risk arises when a bank is unable to meet long-term debt obligations or experiences a significant decline in asset value.
+Liquidity risk occurs when a bank is unable to service clients' short-term withdrawal requests or supply short-term loans.
+Bankruptcy risk emerges when a bank is unable to meet long-term debt obligations or experiences a significant decline in asset value.8